Security Groups are the fundamental categories to which your users belong, and control access to your site's content at a high level.

 - Delete - Click this to delete a Security Group.

-WARNING: If users belong to a Security Group you're deleting that grants Member status, those users will immediately lose Member status on your Thrive Community.
+WARNING: If users belong to a Security Group you're deleting that grants Member status, those users will immediately lose Member status.

 Bulk-add Users to a Security Group